GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-model.md

 Fundamentally, synchronization involves all replicas agreeing on a single, linear sequence of operations and the state that those operations create.
 Since the replicas are not connected, each may have additional operations that have been applied locally, but which have not yet been agreed on.
 The synchronization process uses operational transformation to "linearize" those operations.

 This process is analogous (vaguely) to rebasing a sequence of Git commits.
+Critically, though, operations cannot merge; in effect, the only option is rebasing.
+Furthermore, once an operation has been sent to the server it cannot be changed; in effect, the server does not permit "force push".

 ### Sync Operations